Skip to main content

 Settings when scaling a cluster

-Any DBMS parameter has the limits of acceptable values.
-When cluster scaling (configuration change) values of some settings are automatically changed to valid values so that the cluster can operate.
+Any DBMS parameter has limits of acceptable values.
+When scaling the cluster (changing the configuration), the values of some settings are automatically changed to the allowable values so that the cluster can work.

-When the cluster is scaled up and moves to status ACTIVEyou'll be able to set the new values — change settings.
+When the cluster is scaled and moves to ACTIVE status, you can set new values — change the settings.

 A list of settings that change values when the cluster is scaled: